runner989/Gator/README.md

 - create users and switch between them
 - add RSS feeds and follow / unfollow them
 - automatically gather new posts in the background
-- browse your personal timeline of articles
+- browse, sort and paginate your timeline – right from the terminal
 ---

 ## Prerequisites